-The Library tower will remain closed during the current lockdown period but Click and Collect, Postal Loan and Digitisation services will resume on Monday 18th January.
+The Library tower will remain closed during the current lockdown period but print books can be accessed via our Click and Collect, Postal Loan and Digitisation services.
 Please use the Postal Loan service where possible and do not travel to the campus unnecessarily.

 If you need access to on-campus Library material then you can make use of our Click and Collect service.
 Items may be collected from the library by booking a collection slot or, if you are unable to visit the campus, they can be posted to you.
 We can also email scans of individual chapters, sections and articles from print books or journals.
 See the separate sections in this guide on Click & Collect, Postal Loans and Article and Chapter requests for more information.